Pakistani Zucchini (Courgette) Curry

 - Red Chili Powder – This is Pakistani and Indian style red chili powder.
 Substitute cayenne if you don’t have it.
 Since the spice level of red chili powder varies from brand to brand, start with the smaller amount and increase as desired.

 - Onions – This recipe works well with sliced onions (similar to okra curry), which contribute to the overall flavor and texture.
+For large onions, you may prefer to quarter them before slicing.
 If you’d rather just finely chop them, that’s okay too.

-- Zucchini (Courgettes) – Traditionally peeled but you can leave them unpeeled if you’d like.
-Just note that it may take a little longer to disintegrate into the curry.
+- Zucchini (Courgettes) – Traditionally peeled but you can leave it unpeeled if you’d like.
+Just note that unpeeled zucchini may take a little longer to disintegrate into the curry.

 How to Make Zucchini (Courgette) Curry